sricharankrishnan/click-image-play-youtube-video/README.md

     If you click on the example image that you've inserted following this documentation, things should be working fine.

 ##  Raising Issues for the Project
-This isn't some superhero project but as of May 2021, its nice to see some small time appreciate and support coming in.
+I don't consider this a superhero project but as of May 2021, its nice to see some appreciation and support coming in.
 If you do have any issues
 I'd definetly try to see what I can do help support.
 Please go ahead and raise a good ol' Github issue and would write back to you depending upon how it could be resolved.